LUDWIG VAN BEETHOVEN

 Like all of Beethoven’s symphonies, the Ninth was conceived as a grand experiment; but somehow it held on to its stature as a beacon of the avant-garde more firmly than did its predecessors.
-Doubtless that has to do, in large part, with the fact that it was Beethoven’s last symphony.
-Many, many avant-garde moments pepper the composer’s symphonic production—the harmonic dissonance that opens the First Symphony, the expansion of the orchestra itself in the Fifth, the departure from the traditional four movements in the Sixth (and these are only a few examples)—but in every case those advances were immediately swept along in a current of more Beethoven, always building toward new advances.
 Standing at the end of that astonishing sequence of works, the Ninth takes on a magnified aura of monumentality—of finality, on one hand, but also of pointing to a future that Beethoven would not address personally.
 Beethoven himself could show where the implications of the Eroica or the Pastoral might lead.
 The path from the Ninth remained an utterly uncharted challenge to future generations of composers.

-The path of the Ninth Symphony itself is perfectly clear.
+THE MUSIC The path of the Ninth Symphony itself is perfectly clear.
 It is one of Beethoven’s many musical journeys from darkness into light, a trajectory he had already explored in such works as his Third and Fifth symphonies and his opera Fidelio.
 Mystery shrouds the opening: strings and horns playing the open fifth interval of A-E—harmonically vague, not clarifying until the thirteenth measure that the key of this piece is to be D minor, when that is stated in resounding fortissimo.
-That is the moment when the movement’s principal theme is sounded by the full orchestra—or rather, by what gives the impression of being the full orchestra, since the composer holds his trombones in check until the scherzo and his piccolo, contrabassoon, and percussion (apart from timpani) until the finale.
-A wealth of subsidiary themes are presented in short order and put through a tense process of development and recapitulation before the movement reaches its apocalyptic coda.
+That is the moment when the movement’s principal theme is sounded by nearly the full orchestra.
+A wealth of subsidiary themes are presented and developed in short order before the movement reaches its apocalyptic coda.

 The wide-open intervals of the symphony’s beginning are recalled by the hammer-blows, in falling octaves, that launch the scherzo—with the third of the figure’s four introductory eruptions literally pounded out by the solo timpani.
 These will return, interrupting the comparatively elfin scurry of the scherzo’s ongoing flow.
 At times the pounding leads to a galumphing swagger, all the more resonant after the gentle, woodwind-laden pastoralisms of the movement’s middle section.